Albin-Rohde/no-name/README.md

 No-name is a project centered around the popular card game _Cards Against Humanity_.
 The project intend to make it possible to play _Cards Against Humanity_ online with friends.

-### Developing this project
-To contribute to this project follow the instructing in [Development.md](./Development.md) to get started.

 ### Key features
 - Playing _Cards Against Humanity_ online
 - Easy to get going